BowlerHatLLC/asconfigc/README.md

 # asconfigc

 A command line utility that compiles an ActionScript project configured with an [*asconfig.json*](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) file.
 This utility parses the configuration file and runs the compiler with the appropriate options.
-Supports a variety of ActionScript SDKs, including [Apache Royale](https://royale.apache.org/), the [Feathers SDK](https://feathersui.com/sdk/) and the [Adobe AIR SDK & Compiler](http://www.adobe.com/devnet/air/air-sdk-download.html).
+It can also package an Adobe AIR application.
+Supports a variety of ActionScript SDKs, including [Adobe AIR SDK & Compiler](http://www.adobe.com/devnet/air/air-sdk-download.html), [Apache Flex](https://flex.apache.org), the [Feathers SDK](https://feathersui.com/sdk/), and [Apache Royale](https://royale.apache.org/).

 ## Installation